sccn/sccn.github.io/others/Compiled_EEGLAB.md

 .\EEGLAB.exe "disp('hello world');"
 ```

+Below is the output.

 ![Screenshot 2024-07-10 at 15 53 41](https://github.com/sccn/sccn.github.io/assets/1872705/d6192ace-79d0-4741-9c5a-7b9415976c9f)

 You may also write a script containing MATLAB and EEGLAB code.
-For example, same the text "disp('hello world');" in the file **script.m** then type:
+For example, save the same text "disp('hello world');" in the file **script.m** then type:

 ```
 .\EEGLAB.exe ".\script.m"
 ```

+Below is the output.

 ![Screenshot 2024-07-10 at 15 59 15](https://github.com/sccn/sccn.github.io/assets/1872705/8cec47dc-e82f-4012-a646-b968760c7358)

+Of course, running the "hello world" examples mentioned above is not particularly interesting.
+Instead, you might want to execute the EEGLAB scripts provided in the tutorial section.

 Similarity between the compiled and the MATLAB version of EEGLAB
 ------------------------------------------------------